Speedycray/Portfolio/README.md

 * **Python libraries used:** Streamlit, python-binance, cctx, talib
 * **Input:** Cryptocurrency historical price
 * **Output:** Trading signals triggers buying and selling

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Speedycray/Portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown